manasseh-zw/qlue/README.md

 - **Hybrid Agentic Architecture:** Initially went fully agentic with LLM tool calls but pivoted to a hybrid approach that allows for more controlled workflows while implementing AI reasoning in key parts.
 This proved better for context handling and reliability.

-- **Real-Time Streaming:** Implemented Server-Sent Events (SSE) to stream profile discoveries in real-time, creating an engaging experience where users see their taste profile being built live.
+- **Real-Time WebSocket Communication:** Implemented WebSocket connections to stream profile discoveries in real-time, creating an engaging experience where users see their taste profile being built live with confidence scoring and reasoning chains.

 ## 🚀 Getting Started